What is Reverse Takeover (RTO)?

 #2 Liquidation mayhem

-A private company willing to go public using reverse takeover should ask itself, “After the merger, can we still have enough liquidity?”
-This involves the readiness of the company to take a major investment on its own and how to deal with the aftermath of a possible stock slump when the merger unfolds, that is, whether they will have enough finances to cover their operations even if their shares hit rock bottom.
+A private company willing to go public using reverse takeover should ask itself, “After the merger, will we still have enough liquidity?”
+The company may have to deal with a possible stock slump when the merger unfolds.
+It’s critical that the new company has adequate cash flow to navigate the transition period.